steliangulabarov/TimeRangeBreakOut-SETS/README.md

 ---

-PRICING

-    Purchase:     $50
-    1-Year Rent:  $20

-Priced to be accessible.
-Not priced to get rich off sales.

----

 ABOUT THE AUTHOR

 I am a systematic trader running multiple strategies across different platforms and asset classes.
 This time-based breakout system is one component of a broader trading framework I am building.